Akshay16479/AkshayOza_FBS-Work/Java/Java Project/Case Study1-Bank/README.md

 Interest applies only to Saving Accounts

-Salary accounts freeze automatically after 2 months of inactivity
+Salary accounts freeze automatically after 2 months of inactivity..